MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: trade
-ms.date: 04/27/2020
+ms.date: 07/03/2020
 ms.author: sgroespe
-ms.openlocfilehash: 9a2fdbaafd2a6668d7fb4edf42c25438bd881e98
+ms.openlocfilehash: 529985b477da5079beadc5c4014aa9bdfd3ecb6c
-ms.sourcegitcommit: 7d54d8abe52e0546378cf760f5082f46e8441b90
+ms.sourcegitcommit: 506a433298fc3629231cfa98f64a2d1428094fde
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/30/2020
+ms.lasthandoff: 07/03/2020
-ms.locfileid: "3324454"
+ms.locfileid: "3534812"
 ---
 # <a name="sell-products"></a>Sell Products

 You create a sales order or sales invoice to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 > [!NOTE]
->   You use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
+> Use sales orders if your sales process requires that you can ship parts of an order quantity, for example, because the full quantity is not available at once.
+If you use sales invoices, then [!INCLUDE [prodshort](includes/prodshort.md)] assumes that you ship the full quantity when you post the invoice.
 If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use sales orders.
 For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).
 In all other aspects, sales orders work the same way as sales invoices.
 For more information, see [Invoice Sales](sales-how-invoice-sales.md).

 You can negotiate with the customer by first creating a sales quote, which you can convert to a sales order when you agree on the sale.
 For more information, see [Make Sales Quotes](sales-how-make-offers.md).